LiquidFun/BoppieEvolution/README.md

         * RGB (where R, G is part of DNA, B shows meat-tolerance)
 * Add reinforcement learning
     * Save which neurons most contributed to a reward in the last seconds (eating)/penalty (taking damage), increase the weights of those connections
+* Drop in boppies from fitness list
+* Show genetic tree for entire simulation

 ### UI/UX
 * Add menu so that simulation could be configured